ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 **6) Singlecue**

 Many IoT devices are controlled with the help of voice commands.
 Singlecue offers an alternative approach – to manage the devices (say, a TV, a stereo system, a smart lighting system or a virtual assistant) through the use of gestures.
-Singlecue product is compatible with a great number of devices most of us already have (and they don’t need to be smart super fancy).
+Singlecue product is compatible with a great number of devices most of us already have (and they don't need to be smart super fancy).

 ## Challenges associated with IoT

 As many other promising areas, IoT development is associated with certain challenges.

 What are they?
-Let’s look through the most common ones.
+Let's look through the most common ones.

 1. *As long as the barrier to entry is quite low, more and more low-skilled participants enter the market.*
 2. *If any device with IoT is essentially a microcomputer, one must think about security and privacy.*

-Of course, it’s rather scary to imagine, but what if your smart device (a kettle or a heating system) fails?
+Of course, it's rather scary to imagine, but what if your smart device (a kettle or a heating system) fails?
 Troubleshooting may take a certain time.
 One more issue here is not to damage the surrounding objects and, more important, not to injure anyone.

 There is another set of security and privacy concerns – interception of control, logs, substitution of values from sensors become possible.